jonbuffington/sbt-scalate-precompiler/README.md

 * Stop using MainCompilerConfig.
 (Why?)
 * Make a clean action.
 * Write tests.
-* Automate the full building thing ( sbt is 2.7.4 and scalate 2.8.0. sbt does not like to build projects with mixed scala versions ).
+* Automate the full building thing ( Apparently sbt does not like to build projects with mixed scala versions ).
 * <s>BUG Generates code into mainSources triggering compilation twice when using `~ compile` or similar.
 This was my original problem ( original code entered into a loop ).</s>

-## Acknowledgements and credits
+## Acknowledgements

-Mostly based on code from Yasushi Abe's [Scalate Cli](http://github.com/Yasushi/scalate-cli) and [sbt scalate plugin](github.com/Yasushi/sbt-scalate-plugin/) which were not working for me.
+* Mostly based on code from Yasushi Abe's [Scalate Cli](http://github.com/Yasushi/scalate-cli) and [sbt scalate plugin](github.com/Yasushi/sbt-scalate-plugin/) which were not working for me.
 I trimmed ( probably with ill effects ) some code and plan to add some features.

+* Scala is awesome
+* SBT is awesome
+* Scalate is awesome